gbwey/predicate-typed/README.md

   * OU unicode plus colors (for Windows: chcp 65001)

 * BoolT is an ADT that holds the return value from evaluating the type level expression
-   * PresentT a : 'a' is any value
+   * Val a : 'a' is any value
-   * FailT String : indicates a failure with an error message
+   * Fail String : indicates a failure with an error message

 # testing the dsl